-V 790 may be somewhat slippery for the first few months as it settles down.
+PAINTNFORGET (And E4115) may be somewhat slippery for the first few months as it settles down.
 If this may be an issue on steps and ramps there are 3 approaches you can use.

-#1: Lightly sand with wet and dry paper any affected areas, to leave a slightly roughened surface, without sanding through the coating!
+1. Lightly sand with wet and dry paper any affected areas, to leave a slightly roughened surface, without sanding through the coating!
 This would normally happen after pool has been put into service.
 NOT Recommended.

-#2: For a more definitive non-slip finish at time of application (On therapy pools, ramps etc), apply first colour coat V790 as per normal instructions, then while still wet, "Blind Out" with washed beach sand (about 1-2 mm size particles) Or WA 060 Anti Slip Media, so you see only the sand/media and no V 790 grinning through.
+2. For a more definitive non-slip finish at time of application (On therapy pools, ramps etc), apply first colour coat as per normal instructions, then while still wet, "Blind Out" with the supplied PTEX20 so you see only the media and no grinning through.
 Let cure overnight.
-Then sweep / vacuum up loose sand/media and apply second coating as per normal instructions.
-It may need a 3rd coat of V 790 to provide sufficient film build, and not wear off prematurely and to provide the right "roughness".
+Then sweep / vacuum up loose media and apply second coating as per normal instructions.
+It may need a 3rd coat of to provide sufficient film build, and not wear off prematurely and to provide the right "roughness".
+This process recommended for E4115 but not for PnF.

-#3 Preferred Process: Mix the supplied nonslip material (usually provided with every order) PDEX20 Anti Slip Media into the last coat of V790 at 25 gms per L of mixed product.
+3. Preferred Process PnF: Mix the supplied nonslip material (usually provided with every order) PDEX20 Anti Slip Media into the last coat of PAINTNFORGET at 25 gms per L of mixed product.
 Apply to steps, ramps etc. Stir often to keep consistency uniform.

-We do not recommend using V 790 on pavers and pool surroundings as it is quite slippery.
+We do not recommend using PAINTNFORGET (or E4115) on pavers and pool surroundings as it is quite slippery.
 Consider Megatreat Liquid stone or Tredgrip products (Call us for more information)